How Safe Will I Be Given What I Saw? Calibrated Prediction of Safety Chances for Image-Controlled Autonomy: Related Work

-Deep neural network (DNN) controllers are particularly vulnerable to distribution shift and difficult to formally analyze ~\cite[]{MORENOTORRES2012521,HUANG2020100270}.
+Deep neural network (DNN) controllers are particularly vulnerable to distribution shift and difficult to formally analyze~\cite[]{MORENOTORRES2012521,HUANG2020100270}.
 This challenge, combined with the critical need for safety and performance guarantees, has driven the development of both model-based and model-free prediction approaches.
 On the model-based side, \emph{closed-loop verification approaches} perform reachability analysis to evaluate the safety of a DNN-controlled system~\cite[]{ivanov_verisig_2021,tran_verification_2022}; however, when applied to vision-based systems, these techniques require detailed modeling of the vision subsystem and have limited scalability~\cite[]{santa_cruz_nnlander-verif_2022,hsieh_verifying_2022,mitra_formal_2025}.
+Furthermore, these closed-loop verification methods fundamentally require an explicit low-dimensional dynamical model to perform reachability analysis; our framework operates end-to-end from image sequences to safety predictions without access to such a model, making these methods architecturally incompatible with our setting~\cite[]{ivanov_verisig_2021,tran_verification_2022}.
 On the other hand, \emph{model-free safety predictions} rely on the correlation between performance and uncertainty measures/anomaly scores, such as autoencoder reconstruction errors and distances to representative training data~\cite[]{yang_interpretable_2022}.

-Striking the balance between model-based and model-free approaches are \emph{black-box statistical methods} for risk assessment and safety verification ~\cite[]{cleaveland_risk_2022,10.1145/3365365.3382209,9797578,michelmore_uncertainty_2020}, such as uncertainty quantification with statistical guarantees in end-to-end vision-based control~\cite[]{michelmore_uncertainty_2020}.
+Striking the balance between model-based and model-free approaches are \emph{black-box statistical methods} for risk assessment and safety verification~\cite[]{cleaveland_risk_2022,10.1145/3365365.3382209,9797578,michelmore_uncertainty_2020}, such as uncertainty quantification with statistical guarantees in end-to-end vision-based control~\cite[]{michelmore_uncertainty_2020}.
 These methods require low-dimensional states and rich outcome labels (such as signal robustness) --- an assumption that we are relaxing in this work while addressing a similar problem.